-The governor's support and fund the measures outlined in the policy to support the necessary activities and strategies to make this policy a reality.
+The governors support and fund the measures outlined in the policy to support the necessary activities and strategies to make this policy a reality.
 The school's leadership team will review existing policies, strategies and training to ensure that the policy is being implemented throughout the life of the school.

-The Learning and Well-being Committee is responsible for monitoring the school's compliance with the policy.
-The Learning and Well-being Committee will provide an annual report to the full governing body on the school's progress with the implementation of the policy.
+The Learning and Wellbeing Committee is responsible for monitoring the school's compliance with the policy.
+The Learning and Wellbeing Committee will provide an annual report to the full governing body on the school's progress with the implementation of the policy.

 Our Inclusion Team makes a significant contribution to promoting equal opportunities and directly intervenes to actively promote equal opportunities.
-The creation of a post that directly teaches and supports EAL learners has contributed significantly to their learning and well-being.
+The creation of a post that directly teaches and supports EAL learners has contributed significantly to their learning and wellbeing.
 However, the school is far from complacent and remains focused upon ensuring that its response to the PSED is significant and effective.
 There have been further appointments in literacy and numeracy to ensure that all students are able to meet expected standards and to close the gap in attainment between different groups of students.

-Staff with responsibility for Equality:
+Staff with responsibility for equality:

-- All Staff at Cotham School - Staff member with overview of Equality: Domini Leong (Tel: 0117 9198004 Email: leongd@cotham.bristol.sch.uk) - School Governor with overview of Equality: Jo Feather (Co-Chair) and Jane Chamberlin (Co-Chair)
+- All staff at Cotham School - Staff member with overview of equality: Domini Leong, Deputy Headteacher (Tel: 0117 9198004 Email: leongd@cotham.bristol.sch.uk) - School governor with overview of equality: Isabel Tobias (Governor for Equalities)

-Part 1: Information about the Student population
+Part 1: Information about the student population

-Number of students on roll at the school as of 07/10/2021: 1609
+Number of students on roll at the school as of 6/3/2024: 1635